kallikak/Patchwork/README.md

 ## Controls

 - Hitting the *Enable* button toggles the sending of MIDI note-on messages.
-- Hitting the *Direction* button toggles between the harmony notes all moving in parallel, or the lower note moving contrary to the others.
 - Clicking the joystick changes the quantisation between:
   - Chromatic
   - Diatonic major